KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

   * not possible

-.. .. versionchanged:: Extend Marker System with Range/Duration Support
+.. .. versionchanged:: 25.12 Extend Marker System with Range/Duration Support

 .. _markers_with_range:

-Markers with range
+Markers With Range
 ------------------

-Following two procedures generates markers with range:
+The following two procedures generate markers with range:

 .. figure:: /images/cutting_and_assembling/cutting_and_assembling-markers_with_range-2512.webp
    :align: left